WeiDUorg/weidu/README-WeiDU-Changes.txt

     saving WeiDU.log.
   * MODDER OVERWRITING_FILE prints a message if you are writing to a file that exists physically and/or in biffs.
+  * MODDER messages are also visible in SILENT mode.

 Version 229:
   * Fixed some errors decompiling DLG files.